 Historical Context and Development

 The journey from initial research to regulatory approval involves rigorous testing and evaluation.
 Pharmaceutical companies must conduct extensive preclinical and clinical trials to demonstrate the safety and efficacy of new medications.
-These trials involve thousands of participants and often span several years.
+And these trials involve thousands of participants and often span several years.
 Only after successful completion of these trials can a drug be submitted for approval to regulatory agencies like the U.S. Food and Drug Administration (FDA) or its equivalent in other countries.

 Essential Concepts